Wruthless/js-info-graphic-pie/README.md

 }));
 </pre>

-All attributes are set start on line 44.
+All attributes are set starting on line 44.

 <pre>
     let slice = document.createElementNS(svg, 'path');